2023 SELF Grant

 - Submit a video of students participating in or talking about your SEF-funded project.

-- Agree to share project information at an SEF event or meeting.
+- Agree to share project information at an SEF event or meeting if requested.

 - Equipment purchased with SEF grant funds is considered the property of Springfield Public Schools.
 Please notify SEF if you plan to move and take your equipment to another building.

-- Projects and evaluations must be completed before applicants can apply for a future grant.
+- Projects and evaluations must be completed before applicants are eligible to receive funding for another grant in subsequent years.